vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 Many transforms / sinks rely on the "Global Log Schema" to get/modify info such as the timestamp.
 Since the log schema should be customizable per source, that means the transforms and sinks need to know which log namespace is being used by each log.
-In order to accomplish this, the `log_namespace` event metadata field will be set to `vector` if the new namespace is being used.
+The existence of the read-only "vector" namespace in metadata can be used to determine which namespace is being used.